divDyn/r-package/README.md

 ## installing and update
 As the package now uses compiled code to make things run faster, there are two ways to install.
 1. I have built binaries for Windows x86 and x64*.
 If you have one of these architectures, you can install the package with:
-`install.packages("https://github.com/adamkocsis/divDyn/raw/master/_bin/divDyn_0.2.9.zip", repos=NULL)`
+`install.packages("https://github.com/adamkocsis/divDyn/raw/master/_bin/divDyn_0.2.10.zip", repos=NULL)`

+You can acess earlier versions by changing the version number appropriately.

 2. You have to compile the code for yourself.
 To do this:
 - Install a compiler.
 For Windows, this would be included in Rtools (https://cran.r-project.org/bin/windows/Rtools/).
 - Make sure that the 'devtools' package is installed
 - Run `devtools::install_github("adamkocsis/divDyn")`

 * if you use either a Mac or Linux, and point no. 2 doesn't work for you for some reason, then contact me  and I will compile a binary for you.

 # Change log
+## [0.2.10] - 2018.05.13
+### Added
+- proportional extinction and origination rates to the divDyn() function
+- the omit() function for culling occurrence datasets (kind of slow yet)

+### Changed
+- argumentation of the divDyn function was extended to accomodate the omission of occurrences within the function (optional)

 ## [0.2.9] - 2018.05.09
 ### Changed
-- the 'cr' method of the subsample() function was rewritten in C++ and Rcpp classes for faster performance
+- the 'cr' method of the subsample() function was rewritten in C++ and with Rcpp classes for faster performance
 - fixed bug in the subsample() function, when custom functions produce vector output

 ## [0.2.8] - 2018.05.01
 ### Added